-THE THEATRE WORKSHOP
+STAFFAN BJÖRKLUNDS THEATRE STUDIO IN HÖG

-The theatre workshop is right next to Pegasus Garden, in an old brick factory that now is part of an Industrial park with many different kinds of production and services.
-In the theatre workshop we make puppets and sets that we bring on our tours all over the county and worldwide.
+Our Theatre Studio is close to Pegasus Garden, in a former brick factory that turned into a vivid business park with many different exciting kinds of productions and services, a popular and requested gentrified park characterized by foresight and creativity.

+In our Theatre Studio we create performances that we bring on our tours all over our county and worldwide.

-We also arrange inspirational programs about the possibilities of puppet theatre.
-Children that participate in the projects in Pegasus Garden can come and watch puppet shows in the workshop and also participate in ecological activities.
+Here we also arrange inspirational programs about the possibilities of puppet theatre.
+Children that participate in projects in Pegasus Garden can come and watch puppet shows in the studio and participate in ecological activities.

-The workshop was made in 1991.
+The Studio was created in 1991.
 It is heated by a Mass Oven of Finnish type the yellow one seen on the picture.
 A Mass Oven has many advantages over conventional wood burning stoves.
 In ecological terms a mass oven provides much more heat, consumes less wood, and has cleaner emissions than conventional stoves.
-The mass oven has two major attributes that contribute to its ecological advantage, its tall burning chamber and its great mass of stone.
+The mass oven has two major attributes that contribute to its ecological advantage, it's tall burning chamber and its great mass of stone.

 A tall burning chamber lends itself to the complete combustion of gases during the burning process.
 Burning gasses reach a very high temperature, and all this extra heat is absorbed by the large mass of stone that makes up the oven's inner and outer walls.
 The accumulated heat is then slowly radiated outwards throughout the day.
-Our mass oven is so efficient that we can heat the entire workshop for 24 hours by starting a fire for only one hour per day.
+Our mass oven is so efficient that we can heat the entire studio for 24 hours by starting a fire for only one hour per day.

-Our workshop also features a solar panel for heating water and an earth closet for more necessary functions.
-Heat for the earth closet is provided by pipes with water that run from the solar panel and from the mass oven.
+Our studio also features a solar panel for heating water and an compost closet for more necessary functions.
+Heat for the compost closet is provided by pipes with water that run from the solar panel and from the mass oven.
 It is important to provide heat to the earth closet because this allows the composting process to continue year round, Swedish winters can be cold!